Welcome to the Ultimate Guide to Getting Started with Vermicomposting!

 Is there any such thing as pure worm castings?

-Not really.
 And I’m not sure you would want that anyways.
 You can have finely screened vermicompost, but it will still likely have very small particles of unprocessed organic material.
 You will also have microbes which provide lots of the magic of vermicompost!

 Keep in mind that your bin will normally be a mix of worms, worm castings, and undigested material.
 It’s useful to note that the Light Method works best when it’s the worms you’re after.